Hit and Run

 The Ward Law Group has almost 20 years of experience with consistent, positive outcomes.
 Simply put, the Wards will take care of all these mental gymnastics for you.
 Rest assured—whether you speak English or Spanish—you will get the compensation you deserve for your claim, no matter how complicated your case.

-Common Types of Hit-and-Run Accident Claims that We Settle
+What are Some Common Types of Hit-and-Run Accident Claims?

 It is often said that more than one hit-and-run accident occurs in the U.S. every given minute.
 And these numbers are only getting higher.
 In fact, 2016 saw more than 2,049 deaths from hit-and-run accidents in the U.S. alone.
 That is literally the highest number of fatalities ever recorded for this category.